 The Apostle Paul instructs us that Jesus so loves His church that He gave his very life for her in order that He might sanctify and cleanse her.
 “Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word” (Eph.
 5:25-26).
-The ultimate purpose for Him doing this was that He might onebride4christ day “present to Himself a glorious church, not having spot or wrinkle or any such thing, but that it should be holy and without blemish” (Eph.
+The ultimate purpose for Him doing this was that He might one day “present to Himself a glorious church, not having spot or wrinkle or any such thing, but that it should be holy and without blemish” (Eph.
 5:27).
 It has always been the plan of the Lord to possess a called out people that would be His for eternity.

 Often in the scriptures the relationship between God and his church is likened to that of a husband and wife. “‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.’
 This is a great mystery, but I speak concerning Christ and the church” (Eph.
 5:31-32).
 On that glorious day when the Lord Jesus returns, the true church of God will be joined to him as a bride is to her groom on the wedding day.
 Revelation 19:7 validates this: “Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready.”